Action is eloquence

 Do we protest too much?

 Nay, sirrah!
 We are just one group amongst many who are determined to get BP and other oil companies out of the arts, culture and sport.
-Here are some other campaigns we love:
+Here are some other campaigns we love, who hath come together as the Art Not Oil Coalition:

 Liberate Tate: Aiming to free art from the grips of the oil industry primarily focusing on Tate, the UK’s leading art museum, and its sponsorship deal with BP.